bluenote-1577/sylph/README.md

 # sylph - fast and precise species-level metagenomic profiling with ANIs

+> [!NOTE]
+> Documentation for sylph is migrating to https://sylph-docs.github.io/.
+The latest, more comprehensive docs will be stored at https://sylph-docs.github.io/.

 ## Introduction

 **sylph** is a program that performs ultrafast (1) **ANI querying** or (2) **metagenomic profiling** for metagenomic shotgun samples.